ufoscout/docker-compose-wait/README.md

   mySuperApp:
     image: "mySuperApp:latest"
     hostname: mySuperApp
-    #depends_on:
-      #- "sql-server-linux"
     environment:
       WAIT_HOSTS: postgres:5432, mysql:3306, mongo:27017
 ```

-Now when you start docker-compose, your application will be started only when all the pairs host:port listed are available.
+Now when you start docker-compose, your application will be started only when all the pairs host:port in the WAIT_HOSTS variable are available.
+The WAIT_HOSTS environment variable is not mandatory, if not declared, the script will execute without waiting.

 ## More configuration options
 The behaviour of the wait.sh script can be configured with the following environment variables: